gluc/datap/README.md

 1. A datap context, i.e. a YAML file following a few specific rules
 2. R functions (your own or from packages)
 3. The datap interpreter, i.e. the R datap package
+4. Client code, calling the datap API on the context to load data into your R session

 ## datap context